RKlompUU/SCRIPTAnalyser/README.md

 - X\_0 must be a correct hash pre-image of the constant value present in the output script
 - X\_-1 must be a correct signature (signing the public key X\_0 plus the transaction)

 The tool can analyse any partial Bitcoin script.
 That is, it is not limited to the analysis of the standard types of output scripts.
-Note, not all SCRIPT operations are supported yet.
+The tool supports the entire SCRIPT language.
+However, the only limitation currently is that the integers popped in OP_ROLL, OP_PICK and OP_CHECKMULTISIG that specify the operation's behavior are expected to be constant ints in the output script.

 Try it out online at: https://vm100.cs.stir.ac.uk/~rkl/home.html